jbuisine/OR.PhotoAlbumProject/README.md

 You also need to install [node.js] (https://nodejs.org/en/) and later install bower package :

-**If you have Linux or MacOS, you can do it with package manager on your terminal**
+**If you have Linux or MacOS, you can do it with your favorite package manager on your terminal**

 ## Installation & run